trytriplex/triplex/CONTRIBUTING.md

 # Contributing to Triplex

 Thanks for contributing to Triplex, the React Three Fiber editor.
-Not all Triplex is open source.
-Issue filters below are for issues with the open source parts of Triplex.
+Not all of Triplex is open source.
+Issue filters below only contain issues appropriate for resolving in the open source parts.

 - [View good first issues](https://github.com/try-triplex/triplex/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22+)
 - [View contribution wanted issues](https://github.com/try-triplex/triplex/issues?q=is%3Aissue+is%3Aopen+label%3A%22Contribution+wanted%22+)